-If submitted a proposal by mail, Offerors must submit one hard copy of their proposal, to the procurement officer, in a sealed package.
+If submitting a proposal by mail, offerors must submit one hard copy of their proposal, to the Procurement Officer, in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.